 Today, however, the workarounds are much easier.
 Thanks to vegan milks, and products like Miyoko’s Vegan Butter and Earth Balance, you can remove dairy products from your baking recipes with impressive results.
 Natural food stores even sell vegan whipped cream, which is the perfect garnish for cupcakes and pies.

 Eggs play a prominent role in baking.
 Sometimes they are included to add moisture.
 In these cases, tofu or apple sauce may be a good substitute.
 Other times, they bind ingredients and provide a the stretchy properties needed for a cake to rise properly.
 In these situations, it’s the protein in egg whites that contributes the desired baking properties.
 Every natural food store sells vegan egg replacer, which you can also buy online.
-Typically each tablespoon of this product mixed with three tablespoons of water will replace one egg in baked recipes.
+Typically each tablespoon of this product mixed with three tablespoons of water replaces one egg in baked recipes.

 There’s much more to know about vegan egg replacers than I have room to cover here.
 Check our guide to egg replacers and egg-free baking for more information.